bowise/app/About.md

 Stay tuned for more.
 The following versions of the app will allow you to track and see more information, get insights, and professional advice.

-<b>Note:</b> BoWise is not a substitute for professional medical advice.
+<b>Note:</b> OUTPUTS is not a substitute for professional medical advice.
 Always consult with a healthcare professional for any concerns related to your digestive health.